Portfolio statistics

 What about risk and reward?

 The above overview of lending activity and loan performance is meaningless in the absence of a detailed insight into what return you can expect for the risk being taken.
-You will have seen on the Home page that the CapitalStackers’ model is all about plugging the real estate funding gap left behind when banks started lending less after the financial crisis.
+You will have seen on the Home page that the CapitalStackers’ model is all about plugging the real estate funding gap left behind when banks started lending less after the Global Financial Crisis.
 And that doesn’t mean only providing junior debt.
 We have also done a number of senior debt deals where the banking market hasn’t had either the time or capacity to get involved, and where we feel they may have missed a sound opportunity.

 Standard investments in the Primary Market are now capped at 75% LTV.
 However, we have enabled higher LTV deals using ‘Underwriter’ funding which typically caps out around 80% LTV (but sometimes higher).
 Underwriters are HNW, Sophisticated and experienced investors and sometimes introduced by the borrower.
 As highlighted in the chart, the majority of what we do is concentrated in the 60-75% LTV range generating on average low to mid teen returns.

 These statistics do not include Secondary Market returns, where it is possible for existing investors to generate higher returns by selling loan parts at a premium on deals where the risk profile has improved.
-Conversely, loans can be sold at a discount where the risk has deteriorated or an investor is looking for a quick sale.
+Conversely, loans can be sold at a discount to current value where the risk has deteriorated or an investor is looking for a quick sale.

 If you want to know more about how we report these statistics, just call us on the number below.